 Expert, Friendly Treatment For The Whole Family

-Our Pelvic Health Physiotherapist, Amy Tinetti, has extensive experience in the management of bladder, bowel and pelvic floor dysfunction in men, women, and children.
+Our Pelvic Health Physiotherapists, Amy Tinetti and Danica Emery have extensive experience in the management of bladder, bowel and pelvic floor dysfunction in men, women, and children.
 This includes the management of incontinence, pelvic organ prolapse and bladder, bowel and pelvic pain and pain with intercourse.

 Having these issues can be embarrassing and frustrating.
 We will help you feel comfortable to get on top of it in a warm and welcoming environment.
 You can be assured of our professionalism and understanding.It may surprise you to learn that men have pelvic floors too.

 The pelvic floor muscles in men play an integral role in bladder, bowel and sexual function.
 If your pelvic floor is not working optimally, you may dribble a little after you urinate, you might be getting up all through the night to go to the toilet, you may be struggling with urinary incontinence post-prostatectomy.